rpmuller/ePubs/WesternPhilosophy.md

 The theory appeared to have two merits.
 The first was that it made the soul, in a sense, wholly independent of the body, since it was never acted on by the body.
-The second was that it allowed the general principle: "one substance cannot act on another/' There were two substances, mind and matter, and they were so dissimilar that an interaction seemed inconceivable.
+The second was that it allowed the general principle: "one substance cannot act on another," There were two substances, mind and matter, and they were so dissimilar that an interaction seemed inconceivable.
 Geulincx *s theory explained the appearance of interaction while denying it?